 - Include endorsements, testimonials and case studies from customers on your website.

 - Personalise your site as much as possible and feature real people.
 A human element on any ecommerce website builds trust.

 - Security is an important part of trust.
 Display the payment providers you work with, such as PayPal.
 It's good to have a Verified by Visa sign and an SSL certificate.

 Be transparent about extras

 Honesty and openness are vital.
 Always be clear about all your costs and delivery prices - no-one likes a shock at the point of purchase.
 Include full details about delivery.
 FAQs are a good way to pre-empt customer questions.

-At the same time, you should make sure you are easy to get hold of and that you supply all of your contact details.
+At the same time, make sure you are easy to get hold of and that you supply all of your contact details.
 A phone number is always best.
-During the buying process, try to minimise the amount of information you ask for.
-Consumers don't like having to provide too much detail - you have to make it clear why you are asking for the information.

 Think about your target market.
-You should always remember who you are selling to.
-If it's a younger market, then they are likely to be web-savvy.
-But if it's an older group, you have to do everything to make people feel safe.
+Always remember who you are selling to.
+If it's a younger market, they are likely to be web-savvy.
+But if it's an older group, you have to do everything to make people feel comfortable.
 Tailor content to the user.